ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 ```

 - Go to `main.tf` file and copy the EC2 instance block and paste it.
-And Go to terminal and run the command `terraform validate`.
-After taking the errors correct them.
+And go to the terminal and run the command `terraform validate`.
+After taking the errors, correct them.
 Then run the command again.

 ```bash
 $ terraform validate